IGVF-DACC/igvf-metadata-submitter/README.md

 POST sends a POST request to the portal.
 Use this to submit a new metadata and generate an accession/ID.

-### PUT (REPLACE)
+### PUT

-PUT (REPLACE) sends a PUT request to the portal so that the whole metadata on the portal is replaced with a row on the sheet. **Beware that this will remove any missing properties on the sheet from the portal**.
+PUT sends a PUT request to the portal so that the whole metadata on the portal is replaced with a row on the sheet. **Beware that this will remove any missing properties on the sheet from the portal**.

 Before you PUT to the portal, make sure to GET the metadata with GET (ADMIN) first.